ibpdas/valueline/README.md

 <h1 align="center">ValueLine: A Clearer Line of Sight from Data to Impact</h1>

 <p align="center">
-  A three level causal model to help public sector data leaders explain, track and demonstrate data strategy impact in complex or federated organisations.
+A simple, practical way to show how foundational data work translates into maturity, behaviour change and real organisational value.
 </p>

 ---